egoist/tsup/docs/README.md

 tsup index.ts --sourcemap inline
 ```

-> Warn: Note that inline sourcemap is solely used for development, e.g. when developing a browser extension and the access to `.map` file is not allowed, and it's not recommended for production.
+> Warning: Note that inline sourcemap is solely used for development, e.g. when developing a browser extension and the access to `.map` file is not allowed, and it's not recommended for production.

-> Warn: Source map is not supported in `--dts` build.
+> Warning: Source map is not supported in `--dts` build.

 ### Bundle formats